ncbi/blast_plus_docs/README.md

 docker run --rm ncbi/blast update_blastdb.pl --showall pretty

 As shown above, update_blastdb.pl can also be used to download these databases.
+It will automatically select the appropriate resource (e.g., GCP if you are within that provider).

+Accessing the databases on AWS or GCP outside of the cloud provider will likely result in egress charges to your account.
+If you are not on the cloud provider, you should use the databases at the NCBI FTP site.

 |Name|Type|Title|